kjellski/dotfiles/README.md

 You will get git completion and a nice promt with branch info when you've installed it but it's optional.

 ## Uninstall
-At some point in time, I'll provide an uninstall task. :/ hopefully soon.
+At some point in time, I'll provide an uninstall task.
+Currently, you could just delete the dotfiles folder from the location you've installed it to.
+Normally that is $HOME/.dotfiles.

 ## Author
 For bugs and hints as well as other suggestions, contact: